How to Make Fabric Pumpkins

 These lumpy pumpkins make me think of a witch using them to make a Halloween potion.
 They are just cute, lumpy, and perfect for to decorate for Fall.
-Make a fabric pumpkin with this easy pumpkin sewing tutorial and free template!
+Learn how to make a fabric pumpkin with this easy pumpkin sewing tutorial and free template!

 My peach polka dotted pumpkin turned out the lumpiest, and I love the silly look.
 My kids love playing with them and pretending they are Halloween characters.
 I like that I can decorate with these pumpkins for Autumn, Halloween, and Thanksgiving!